Your iPad is frozen on a black screen, stuck on the Apple logo, or just dead to the touch, and the force restart everyone swears by does nothing.

 If your iPad has a Home button (older models):

-Step 3: Plug In First, Then Force Restart
+Plug In First, Then Check the Charging Chain

-This is the single tip that rescued the most people in the Apple threads.
-A frozen iPad with a flat battery will not react to the buttons at all until it is back on power, so the order matters.
+A frozen iPad with a flat battery will not react to the buttons at all until it is back on power, so the order matters, and a frozen-looking iPad is often a broken charging chain rather than a broken iPad.

 Here's what to do:

-• Leave it alone for at least 30 to 60 minutes.
+- Leave it alone for at least 30 to 60 minutes, which lines up with Apple's advice for an iPad that won't charge.
 The screen can stay blank for up to two minutes before even a low-battery image shows.

-• While it is still plugged in, run the correct force restart for your model from Step 2.
+- While it is still plugged in, run the correct force restart for your model.

 One Apple Community regular put the official line plainly: "connect your iPad to its Power Adapter and allow the iPad to charge undisturbed for at least an hour, or possibly overnight."
 For an iPad that has been in a drawer for months, give it 12 to 36 hours before you write off the battery.